 If you're a marijuana user planning to visit Minnesota, note that the state's laws may differ from your home state.
-In Minnesota, marijuana is a controlled substance, which means that using, possessing and dealing it is illegal in the state.
-Fines and penalties (current as of June 2017) depend on factors such as how much of the drug is in possession and where the drug is sold.
+In Minnesota, marijuana is a schedule one controlled substance, which means that using, possessing, and dealing it is illegal in the state.

 Minnesota Marijuana Penalties